-Linhaliq was evaluated in two Phase 3 clinical trials to assess its safety and effectiveness as a once-a-day inhaled treatment for non-cystic fibrosis bronchiectasis patients with chronic Pseudomonas aeruginosa infections.
+Two randomized, double-blind, placebo-controlled Phase 3 clinical trials assessed Apulmiq’s safety and effectiveness as a once-a-day inhaled treatment (6 mL) for non-cystic fibrosis bronchiectasis patients with chronic Pseudomonas aeruginosa infections.

-These trials, ORBIT-3 (NCT01515007) and ORBIT-4 (NCT02104245), consisted of two identical, worldwide, double-blind and placebo-controlled studies.
-The duration of each was about one year, and participants received Linhaliq or a placebo once daily in six cycles of 28 treatment days followed by 28 days off-treatment.
-Both also included an open-label extension, in which all patients received Linhaliq for another 28 days.
+These trials, ORBIT-3 (NCT01515007) and ORBIT-4 (NCT02104245), were identically designed and conducted multi-nationally over 48 weeks.
+Participants received Apulmiq or a placebo once daily in six cycles of 28 treatment days, followed by 28 days off-treatment.
+Both trials included an open-label extension phase, in which all patients received Apulmiq for another 28 days.

-Their primary objective was an increase in the median time to a first mild, moderate or severe pulmonary exacerbation or flare.
+The primary objective was an increase in the median time to a first mild, moderate, or severe pulmonary exacerbation or flare.
 A secondary measure was the frequency of flares throughout the 48-week treatment period.

-In ORBIT-4, the median time to the first mild, moderate or severe flare was 230 days in the Linhaliq group compared to 163 days in the placebo group, and a 37 percent reduction in the frequency of flares compared to the placebo.
-Both outcomes were statistically significant improvements.
+ORBIT-4 included 304 participants.
+The median time to the first mild, moderate, or severe flare was 230 days in the Apulmiq-treated group compared to 163 days in the placebo-treated group.
+A 37 percent reduction in the frequency of flares was observed in the Apulmiq-treated group compared to the placebo-treated group.
+These were statistically significant improvements.

-In ORBIT-3, the median time to the first mild, moderate or severe flare was 221 days in the Linhaliq group compared to 136 days in those given placebo, a finding that was not statistically significant.
-The frequency of flares was reduced by 13 percent compared to placebo, also not a statistically significant result.
+ORBIT-3 included 278 participants.
+The median time to the first mild, moderate, or severe flare was 221 days in the Apulmiq-treated group compared to 136 days in those given placebo, a finding that was not statistically significant.
+The frequency of flares was reduced by 13 percent compared to placebo in the Apulmiq-treated group, also not a statistically significant result.

-The density of Pseudomonas aeruginosa was significantly reduced at the end of the first cycle (day 28) and the magnitude of this effect remained persistent until the end of all treatment cycles.
+Combined analysis of both studies showed 27 percent fewer flares and a 33 percent reduction in moderate or severe flares in patients treated with Apulmiq compared to those treated with placebo over 48 weeks.
+This represented a statistically significant reduction in the number of flares.
+The density of P. aeruginosa was significantly reduced at the end of the first cycle (day 28), and the magnitude of this effect remained persistent until the end of all treatment cycles.

-Linhaliq was safe and well-tolerated in both studies, with no differences seen in lung function or symptoms of airway irritation between Linhaliq and the placebo groups.
-The most frequent treatment-related adverse events were respiratory in nature.
+The ORBIT-3 and ORBIT-4 studies supported Apulmiq’s safety.
+The medication had no detrimental effects on lung function or symptoms of airway irritation, compared with the placebo groups.
+The most frequent treatment-related side effects were respiratory in nature.